Dalmianagar

-Dalmianagar is a town that had one of the oldest and biggest industry in India.
-It is situated at Dehri-on-Sone on the banks of the Son River in Rohtas district of Bihar.
+Dalmianagar is a town that had one of the oldest and biggest industrial complexes in India.
+It is situated at Dehri-on-Sone on the banks of the Sone River in Rohtas district of Bihar.
 This is a city and a Municipality in Rohtas district in the state of Bihar, India, combinedly known as Dehri-Dalmianagar Nagar Palika.

 Dalmianagar

-The Industrial town of Dalmianagar was founded by the industrialist Ramkrishna Dalmia, a doyen of business in 20th century India and founder of the Dalmia Group.
+The industrial town of Dalmianagar was founded in 1930s by the industrialist Ramkrishna Dalmia, a doyen of business in 20th century India and founder of the Dalmia Group.
 He was assisted by his younger brother Jaidayal Dalmia and son in law Sahu Shanti Prasad Jain in establishing many factories of Rohtas Industries Ltd. in Dalmianagar.

+The foundation stone of the sugar factory was laid in 1933; its machinery was imported from Glasgow, Scotland.
+Subsequently, the foundation stone of the cement factory was laid in 1937.
+Its machinery was imported from Denmark, and the plant was inaugurated by Netaji Subhas Chandra Bose in 1938.
+Installation of the paper factory commenced almost at the same time and was inaugurated by Babu Rajendra Prasad in 1939.
+This was soon followed by the establishment of the chemical factory that started operations in 1939; production of caustic soda, bleach liquor and bleaching powder started with the inception of the factory, and of hydrochloric acid and liquid chlorine in 1945 and 1950 respectively.
+A sulphuric acid plant was added in 1942.
+In 1943-44, an asbestos cement plant was established, that started production in 1946.
+The Vanaspati factory producing hydrogenated oil was started in 1944 and later a vulcanised fibre plant in 1954.
+A central mechanical workshop (including foundries and fabrication shop) and a power house supported the various factories in this vast Industrial Complex.
+Sugarcane supplies were supplemented to the sugar factory by opening the 16-mile Nasriganj-Dalmianagar Railway in 1957-58.
+During the same year the 25-mile Dehri-Rohtas Light Railway was extended 18 miles further south from Rohtas to Pipardih where the company's limestone quarries were located.